 Step 1: Close all Microsoft 365 applications

-- Save any unsaved work to avoid potential data loss.
+- Save any unsaved work to prevent losing data.

-- Navigate to each open Microsoft 365 application.
+- Go to each open Microsoft 365 app.

-- On the top right corner, click the X or go to File > Exit to close the application.
+- At the top right, click the X or choose File > Exit to close the app.

 Step 2: Sign out of your Microsoft account from any 365 app

-- Open a Microsoft 365 application, such as Word or Excel.
+- Open a Microsoft 365 app like Word or Excel.

-- Under the “User Information” section, click Sign Out.
+- In the “User Information” section, click Sign Out.

-- Confirm any prompts to fully sign out.
+- Confirm any messages that pop up to completely sign out.

-Once you’ve signed out, it’s recommended to restart your computer before proceeding to the next steps.
-This ensures that all changes are applied correctly.
+After you’ve signed out, restart your computer to make sure all changes are set.

 Step 3: Delete “IdentityCache” and “OneAuth” folders

-Corrupted cache files can be a culprit behind the Outlook 1001 error.
-By navigating to a specific directory, you can delete the IdentityCache
+Corrupted cache files could be behind the Outlook 1001 error.
+You can fix this by deleting the IdentityCache

 and OneAuth

-- Press the Windows key + E on your keyboard to open File Explorer.
+- Press Windows key + E to open File Explorer.

 C:\Users\<username>\AppData\Local\Microsoft